 His girlfriend, Lacus Clyne, combines this trope with Guile Hero for interesting results; a shinning beacon of love and forgiveness, who can also her father's political clout and her own social clout to influence events.

 World DestructionKyrie fits this to a T. Kind, gentle, and not wanting to fight anyone, he's always trying to find a way to talk things out instead of going on killing sprees like Morte wants to do.
 He thinks of everyone around him before thinking about himself (which Toppi lampshades this in the manga that Kyrie would give him the water bottle despite the fact he was thirty AND wandering the desert for three days straight.)
-Enforced and deconstructed in the manga where when he leaves the group, everyone splits up with Toppi and Naja going with him and leaving Morte and Agan behind after Morte crossed the Moral Event Horizon by blowing an entire village up with innocent people.
+In the manga when he leaves the group, everyone splits up with Toppi and Naja going with him and leaving Morte and Agan behind after Morte crossed the Moral Event Horizon by blowing an entire village up with innocent people.

 Haruka, the main character of the manga Agape.
 It's explicitly said that her "talent" is unconditional love for everyone, even criminals, demonstrated when she immediately forgives and even comforts a man who had just killed her father.
 For this reason she is sought out by a special negotiations team.